karllark/dust_extinction/docs/dust_extinction/choose_model.rst

-For MW type extinction, the :class:`~dust_extinction.parameter_averages.G23` model should be considered as it spectroscopically covers the far-ultraviolet (912 A) to mid-infared (32 micron) and is based on the spectroscopic extinction curves used for the :class:`~dust_extinction.parameter_averages.GCC09`, :class:`~dust_extinction.parameter_averages.F19`, :class:`~dust_extinction.averages.G21_MWAvg`, and :class:`~dust_extinction.parameter_averages.D22` studies.
+For MW type extinction, the :class:`~dust_extinction.parameter_averages.G23` model should be considered as it spectroscopically covers the far-ultraviolet (912 A) to mid-infrared (32 micron) and is based on the spectroscopic extinction curves used for the :class:`~dust_extinction.parameter_averages.GCC09`, :class:`~dust_extinction.parameter_averages.F19`, :class:`~dust_extinction.averages.G21_MWAvg`, and :class:`~dust_extinction.parameter_averages.D22` studies.
+For those who wish to bypass the python implementation of the :class:`~dust_extinction.parameter_averages.G23` model, tables for the range of valid R(V) values with 0.1 steps are `available <https://stsci.box.com/v/ExtinctionTables>`_.

 A more general model is :class:`~dust_extinction.parameter_averages.G16` as this model encompasses the average measured behavior of extinction curves in the MW,